 - Hot spots - These are the bad boys.
 When a pup scratches, bites, and licks a spot too much, eventually a “hot spot” can show up.
 You’ll know it by its trademark nasty raw redness, and you can imagine it’s pretty miserable for them.
 If you see one of these, it’s time to take immediate action.

 Lucky for you, taking care of these pesky little allergies can actually be quite simple.
 Give these easy steps a try, and you’ll almost certainly see improvement.

 - Cleaning your home - Sure, it’s basic, but it’s easy to forget that the air affects everyone in the home - pets included.
-I’m certainly guilty of thinking, “Sure, it’s good enough in here,” without taking into account that I’m not the only one living there.
+We all may be guilty of thinking, “Sure, it’s good enough in here,” without taking into account that we're not the only ones living there.
 Keeping your castle clean is a sure-fire way to ease allergies and keep them at bay in the future.